 I know, YUM right?
 If you’re having a bunch of people over this is a great one.
 During the holidays, for a Super Bowl party with small rolls to make sliders, or just to treat your family.
 However you wish, you’ll be obsessed too.

 How long can I keep barbacoa in the fridge?

 If you have leftovers you’ll want to get it to room temperature before packing it into containers.
 Remove as much air as possible and coat in sauce so it stays moist.

 You can seal freezer bags with it inside as well.
 Reheat beef in a pan on the stovetop or in the microwave in 30 second intervals stirring in between times.

 - You could make some air fryer flautas with this rolled up into the middle some night or throw some in an air fryer if you wanted it crispy and warm.

 Looking for what to cook next??
 We have shared several above but another idea is making Instant Pot beef tips.
 You can use several cuts for this too.

 There is nutritional information listed below for the ingredients we used.
 Of course every cut of meat, and different weights, will calculate a bit differently.
 This is a good gage though if you are concerned with protein, calories etc…

-Give this a whirl and let us know what you think of it.
+Give this a whirl and then try our Instant Pot arm roast recipe and let us know what you think of them.
 If you added something different and that came out amazing too, leave us a comment below to let us know. 😉

 Barbacoa Recipe Instant Pot